absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 a bunch of global state manipulation or anything.
 It gets a list of commands and then iteratively gets new commands, then it executes those things.
 We keep the extra threads inside that.
 This sort of encapsulation allows us to keep our sanity while playing around with concurrency.
-The cognitive load is lowered as the scope and consequences of changes are kept small.
+The cognitive load is lowered as the scope and consequences of changes are kept small and we move up in abstraction level.
 This of course also means that we have a smaller pocket of parallelism bookended by communication in the thread safe queue and the channel.
 As such we have to make sure the N threads doing loading and preprocessing have enough work.
 We should of course make sure that the amount of work incoming is balanced with the amount of data getting dequeued from the output channel.

 <figure markdown>
 ![Image](../figures/example_architecture_2.png){ width="800" }